fbpx

 Luxury means different things at different stages of life.

 For many, it begins as a pursuit of visible success.
-The house, the car, the watch, the rare objects others recognise.
+The house.
+The car.
+The watch.
+The objects others recognise.
 But eventually, for those who have moved beyond the surface of status, luxury becomes something far quieter.

 It becomes about what allows you to breathe.